Roman Chester - DEVA

 Chester in the mid third century.
 Looking from the south west, over the fort, out towards the Cheshire Plain.
 At that time, the Irish Sea came up close to the fort and that area of sea in the bottom left of the image has silted up over hundreds of years and is now the Roodee, Chester's racecourse.

-Due to be published soon by Oxbow Books, The Roman Amphitheatre of Chester Volume 1: The Prehistoric and Roman Archaeology, by Tony Wilmott and Dan Garner, contains reconstructions and interpretation by Julian, as well as him being a contributory author within the volume.
+Published in January 2018 by Oxbow Books, The Roman Amphitheatre of Chester Volume 1: The Prehistoric and Roman Archaeology, by Tony Wilmott and Dan Garner, contains reconstructions and interpretation by Julian, as well as him being a contributory author within the volume.

-The volume is available to pre-orderhere.
+The volume is available to buyhere.

 The Roodee is the racecourse in Chester.
 Back in time, the Irish Sea encroached up close to the fort.
 We recreated 3 time periods showing how the area may have looked during the Roman, Medieval and Tudor times.
 Over the years, the area silted up and the River Dee now runs along the far side of the racecourse and the Dee estuary is about 2 miles out of the city.